my role: ux design & ux research

 CONCLUSION & FUTURE PLANS

-With this project, I wanted to challenge myself not only by diving into a medical field, but also work on a topic that is usually sort of taboo to talk or share.
-As a female designer, I have come across to this type of intimate subject, similar to menstrual cycles, before and wanted to bring awareness to abdominal/digestive system, this time.
+With this project, I wanted to challenge myself by not only diving into a medical field, but also work on a topic that is usually sort of taboo to talk or share.
+As a female designer, I have come across this type of intimate subject, similar to menstrual cycles, before and wanted to bring awareness to abdominal/digestive system, this time.

 gut check is a product of collaboration

 In conclusion, this algorithm prototype has been constructed and designed with a lot of direct conversations between, not only a surgeon and a designer, but also a handful of people with medical history, whether it is specifically in the proctology field or general history as well.